leomorpho/JPEG-encoder/REPORT.md

 Serializing and deserializing the Huffman tree was quite a challenge.
 The deserialization the most difficult of the two.
 It was hard to test that it worked.
 I tested by first serializing (since I could easily look at my serializer result), then I deserialized it, deserialized it, and compared the two serialized strings, making sure that they were equal.

+I then found that the serialized tree represented the leaf values funily as the negative numbers had a minus sign preceding them.
+I had no prior experience working with bytes in python, so I had to do some research about how to deal with them.
+The leaves are stored as 2-byte signed integers.
+The 2-byte signed integer is formed from a 16-bit string (16 zeroes or ones).
+This quirk is due to how I serialize the Huffman tree.

+**Possible bug**: I can't quite put my finger on it, but my test `test_serialize` shows me that there is something fishy in my serializer/deserializer.
+If I run into any issues reading the tree from file, I should definitely assume that this part is responsible.

 ## References